kamichoy/ConsultingPartiesChecker/README.md

 # Indiana Consulting Parties Finder

-A simple tool for looking up, by county, the contacts you need for Section 106 / historic preservation review in Indiana:
+A simple tool for looking up, by county, the contacts you need for historic preservation in Indiana:

-- The Indiana Landmarks regional office (and staff) for that county
+- The Indiana Landmarks regional office (and staff) for that county （https://www.indianalandmarks.org/news/in-your-area/)
-- Local preservation and historical organizations
+- Local preservation and historical organizations (https://www.indianalandmarks.org/resources/indiana-preservation-directory/ & https://indianahistory.org/across-indiana/hometown-resources/find-who-you-need-by-county/)
-- Tribal contacts on file with HUD for that county
+- Tribal contacts on file for that county （https://egis.hud.gov/tdat/）

 ## Quick start (just want to use it)